Amari Cooper Player Prop Bets for NFL Week 18 - Dallas vs. Philadelphia - NewsBreak

 Matchup vs. Philadelphia

-- In his eight matchups against the Eagles, Cooper's 80 receiving yards average is 17.5 more than his over/under for Saturday's game (62.5).
+- Against the Eagles, Cooper has averaged 80 receiving yards per game over his eight career matchups, 17.5 more than his over/under for Saturday's game.

-- Cooper has caught a touchdown pass against the Eagles twice, and had multiple TDs in one of those games.
+- Cooper, in eight matchups, had a touchdown catch twice.
+And he had multiple TDs in one of those two games.

 - Note: Cooper's stats vs. Eagles date back to 2016.

-- The Eagles have the NFL's 10th-ranked pass defense this season, surrendering 229.4 yards per game through the air.
+- The 229.4 passing yards the Eagles yield per game makes them the NFL's 10th-ranked pass defense this season.

-- At 1.4 passing TDs conceded per game, the Eagles defense is ranked 10th in the league.
+- The Eagles have surrendered 23 touchdowns through the air (1.4 per game).
+They are 10th in the NFL in that category.

 Recent Performances

-- In last week's matchup with the Cardinals, Cooper grabbed three passes for 18 yards and scored one touchdown while being targeted seven times.
+- In last week's outing against the Cardinals, Cooper was targeted seven times, totaling 18 yards on three receptions while scoring one touchdown.

-- Cooper has racked up 111 yards during his last three games (37.0 receiving yards per game) with two touchdowns, hauling in 12 balls on 23 targets.
+- Cooper has 111 receiving yards on 12 catches (23 targets) with two touchdowns over his last three outings, averaging 37.0 yards per game.

 Cooper's Dallas Teammates